reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 We need header `Access-Control-Allow-Methods` for cross-origin resource sharing (`CORS`). `CORS` is a security mechanism that prevents websites from accessing resources from other domains.

-The `Access-Control-Allow-Methods` header tells the browser list of allowed HTTP methods when accessing the resource.
+The `Access-Control-Allow-Methods` header tells the browser the list of allowed HTTP methods when accessing the resource.

 {{% /info %}}